harperreed/Polaroid600se-adapters/README.md

 ## Models

 * `generic-adapter.stl` - Generic Adapter (for use with anything).
-Glue it onto a CB70, or really anything.
+Glue it onto a CB70, or really anything. [download](https://github.com/harperreed/Polaroid600se-adapters/releases/download/0.1/generic-adapter.stl)
-* `in progress` - A CB70 Adapter (A better adapter for a CB70 that doesn't require glue or whatever)
+* `cb70-adapter.stl` - A CB70 Adapter (A better adapter for a CB70 that doesn't require glue or whatever) [download](https://github.com/harperreed/Polaroid600se-adapters/releases/download/0.1/cb70-adapter.stl)

 The models were created using [OpenSCAD](http://www.openscad.org/).
 You can play around with them by downloading OpenSCAD and opening the .scad files.
 OpenSCAD will generate an STL that you can print.